Rainbow lorikeet: Taxonomy

-The rainbow lorikeet has often included the red-collared lorikeet (T. rubritorquis) as a subspecies, but today most major authorities consider it separate.
+The rainbow lorikeet has often included the red-collared lorikeet (T. rubritorquis) as a subspecies, but today, most major authorities consider it separate.
 Additionally, a review in 1997 led to the recommendation of splitting off some of the most distinctive taxa from the Lesser Sundas as separate species, these being the scarlet-breasted lorikeet (T. forsteni), the marigold lorikeet (T. capistratus) and the Flores lorikeet (T. weberi).
 This is increasingly followed by major authorities.
 In 2019 The rainbow lorikeet in Australia was split into three: rainbow, coconut (T. haematodus) and red-collared lorikeets (T. rubritorquis).

 Three syntypes of Trichoglossus novaehollandiae septentrionalis Robinson (Bull.
 Liverpool Mus., 2, 1900, p.115) are held in the vertebrate zoology collection of National Museums Liverpool at World Museum, with accession numbers NML-VZ 23.7.1900.4, NML-VZ 23.7.1900.4a, and NML-VZ 23.7.1900.4b.
 The specimens were collected in Cooktown, Queensland, Australia by E. Olive.
 The specimens came to the Liverpool national collection via purchase from H. C. Robinson.

+Range and habitat

+The rainbow lorikeet is found along the east coast of Australia, from northern Queensland south through New South Wales and then west through Victoria and South Australia.
+It inhabits forest, shrubland, wetlands and some artificial habitats.